Lucy-Glanville-Brown/plant-spot/README.md

 * As a Shopper I want to be able to View a list of products so that I can Select some to purchase
 * As a Shopper I want to be able to View individual product details so that I can Identify the price, description, product rating, product image and available sizes.
-* As a Shopper I want to be able to Quickly identify deals, clearance items and special offers so that I can Take advantage of special savings on products I'd like to purchase
 * As a Shopper I want to be able to Easily view the total of my purchases at any time so that I can Avoid spending too much
 * As a Site User I want to be able to Easily register for an account so that I can Have a personal account and be able to view my profile
 * As a Site User I want to be able to Easily login or logout so that I can Access my personal account information